CallistaSerena/Deep_Learning_Brain_Tumor_Classification/README.md

 **Training Environment**:

-Google Colap (PRO subscription) with T4 GPU
+Google Colab (PRO subscription) with T4 GPU

 **Dependencies**:
 All the depencies needed are documented in requirements.txt